rustyx/itho-esp/README.md

 * `ping` - request `pong`
 * Hex bytes - send these bytes to the bus

+### MQTT topics

+`esp` - The topic for MQTT requests.

+`esp-data` - The topic for MQTT replies.
+In addition, Itho status data + DHT data are published here as a JSON array every 5 seconds.

+`esp-data-dht` - DHT data (humidity, temp, status) is published here when `hum` is requested.

+`esp-data-hex` - when hex reporting is enabled, all Itho response messages are published here in hex format.

 ### Tech specs

 For technical details and other research notes refer to [Specs.md](Specs.md)